Hello everyone!

 systemctl restart apache2

-Testing PHP → SQL Server connection
+Testing the PHP → SQL Server connection

 nano /var/www/html/test-sqlsrv.php